stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 We have a list of vertices, now we need to know how to build faces of the cube with them.

 As of now, the cube is not rotated, so each of its faces is parallel to one of the canonical axes.
-With this we can fairly easy generate vertices of all the faces.
+With this, we can fairly easy generate vertices of all the faces.
 Consider the front face of a 3D cube.